 In this age of Instagram and blogging, it’s easy to form your travel list of “must see” spots based on popular places, like Paris and London and Tokyo.
 And while all of those are great and are all definitely “must see’s,” there are also a ton of places in the world that might not be as well known or as “must see” as some others, but will offer a unique trip and some incredible memories none the less.
-Over time, I’ve come across some of those places that while their neighbors tend to get the attention, these 5 spots will blow you away just the same!
+Over time, I’ve come across some of those places that while their neighbors tend to get the attention, these places will blow you away just the same!
 Here are 5 places around the world that aren’t on your list, but should be!

 1. Seoul, South Korea